polysquirrel/BFace/README.md

 ### 5.2 Scripts

-The root directory contains several other helpful scripts which make development easier:
+The `bin` directory contains several other helpful scripts which make development easier:

 #### 5.2.1 ref